suminp98/suminp/_pages/about.md

 [Curriculum Vitae (CV)](https://suminp.github.io/files/Sumin_Park_CV-20221110.pdf)

-I'm a postdoctoral researcher working under the guidance of Prof. Jeffrey Fessler, Prof. Douglas Noll, and Prof. Zhongming Liu at the University of Michigan.
-I completed my PhD studies at the University of Southern California working under the supervision of Prof. Justin Haldar.
-My research interests include signal and image processing, magnetic resonance imaging (MRI), computational imaging, inverse problems, and the connections between machine learning and constrained image reconstruction.
+I'm a graduate student under the guidance of Prof. Xueding Wang at the University of Michigan.
+I completed my Bachelor and Master studies at the Pukyong National University under the supervision of Prof. Junghwan Oh.
+My research interests include nanotechnology, photoacoustic microscopy, fluorescence microscopy, and image processing.